CartoDB/academy/_app/_builder-intro/01-builder-visualization-1-ui.md

 ### SQL

 Just as in the Editor, you can write and edit your SQL statements related to your data tables.
 All the familiar and useful functions from the editor are still available in the Builder along with some other features that will be sure to improve your mapping and analysis in the CARTO platform.
+Read up in our Doc's section about [Applying Code in the Builder](https://carto.com/docs/carto-builder/applying-code-in-the-builder/).

 ![10-sql]({{ site.baseurl }}/img/builder-intro/lesson1/10-sql.png)